okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/nodejs/integrationsteps.md

 ### 2: Create the reset password authenticators page

-The next step is to create a page that shows the authenticator returned from the `handleTransaction()` method.
-For this use case, the email authenticator is returned.
+The next step is to create a page that shows the authenticator key returned from the `handleTransaction()` method.
+For this use case, the email authenticator is returned (`authenticator: AuthenticatorKey.OKTA_EMAIL`).
 The page includes the name of the returned authenticator and the ability to select the authenticator to initiate the authentication verification process.

 <div class="common-image-format">